muregpro/muregpro.github.io/assessment.md

 8. Runtime: the amount of time it takes to compute the warped image using the algorithm; computed over all cases and then averaged to obtain the average per-case runtime.

-For transparencry and clarity, we note that these metrics are chosen because:
+For transparency and clarity, we note that these metrics are chosen because:

 1. Dice Similarity Coefficient (DSC): DSC reflects the volumetric overlap between the registered image pair which is desirable in use cases such as intra-operative augmented reality where preoperative images (or features from these images) may be registered and overlaid onto the intraoperative images ([Bianchi et al., 2021](https://doi.org/10.1016/j.eururo.2021.06.020)); furthermore, DSC is capable of reflecting both size and localization agreement between the registered image pair which is useful for medical imaging applications such as intraoperative lesion localization using registration of intra-operative and preoperative images ([Zijdenbos et al., 1994](https://doi.org/10.1109/42.363096); [Bertels et al. 2019](https://doi.org/10.1007/978-3-030-32245-8_11)).